ELjayMedia/newsonafrica/docs/architecture.md

 The application uses WordPress GraphQL as the primary data source.
 Each data fetch first queries the GraphQL endpoint.
 If a query fails or the endpoint is unhealthy, the request falls back to the WordPress REST API.
-This behaviour is implemented in `lib/wordpress-api.ts` via the `fetchWithFallback` helper.
+This behaviour is implemented in the `lib/wordpress-api/fetch` module via the `fetchWithFallback` helper.

 ### Health Checks and Caching